Myrtle Beach Golf Courses

 The course even incorporates a replica of ruins from an antebellum plantation house similar to ruins found throughout the Lowcountry.
 It is a course that is unique and fun to play.

 The Fazio Course at Barefoot Resort is a classic Lowcountry design filled with live oaks, pine trees, sand, natural areas and native grasses.
 This North Myrtle Beach layout features natural elevation changes that add a sense of drama and excitement the to golfing round.
 Waste areas and more than 90 bunkers have been handcrafted and placed for visual and strategic effect.
-Waste bunkers, pot bunkers, fairway and greenside bunkers Fazio has them all!
+Waste bunkers, pot bunkers, fairway and greenside bunkers The Fazio course has them all!
 With water featured on 15 holes, it often only comes into play on the worst shots.Tom Fazio has “perfected a certain formula for creating overwhelming, lovely holes that are meticulously manicured and pleasant to play."
 He was also voted “Golf Course Architect of the Year” for five years in a row and this Myrtle Beach golf course has attracted national acclaim.
 Off the tees, players will be greeted with stunning visuals and 18 distinct holes that will be remembered after every round.

 The Dye course at Barefoot Resort is a challenging course and a visually stunning design all rolled into one!
 Architect Pete Dye is famous for creating courses with distinctive features.
-At this Myrtle Beach golf course Dye has used native grasses to create dramatic visual effects in the grass roughs, as well as using a hybrid GN-1 bermuda grass on the fairways, Tifdwarf bermuda on the approaches, and Bentgrass on the greens.
+At this North Myrtle Beach golf course Dye has used native grasses to create dramatic visual effects in the grass roughs, as well as using a hybrid GN-1 bermuda grass on the fairways, Tifdwarf bermuda on the approaches, and Bentgrass on the greens.
 Infamous pitfalls for wayward shots are also synonymous with the Dye name.
 Both beautiful and treacherous, the Dye Course is an experience you won't soon forget.

 The Dye Club is the Home of the Monday After the Masters – The Hootie & The Blowfish Monday After the Masters Celebrity Pro-Am.
 This event came to Myrtle Beach in 2002 and has been played at the Dye Club every year since.